Pradumnasaraf/DDRSS/README.md

 pip3 install -r requirements.txt
 ```

-- Create a `.env` file in the root folder and add your Discord Token and like so :

-We will get the keys by cteating a bot application in the [Discord Developer Portal](https://discord.com/developers/applications)
+- Create a `.env` file in the root folder and add your Discord Token and like so, get the keys by creating a bot application in the [Discord Developer Portal](https://discord.com/developers/applications)

 ```txt
 DISCORD_TOKEN =   xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-- Invite the bot the to the server with Sending message and slash command permissions.
+- Invite the bot to the server, with sending message and slash command permissions.

 <details>